DeanLight/spannerlib/long_readme.md

 ### required passes

-I will list the passes that we have to implement to have a functioning RGXLog interpreter.
+I will list the passes that we have to implement to have a functioning spanner_workbench interpreter.

 Semantic passes